-Studying towards a PhD in Water Resource Management
+PhD in Water Resource Management

 Having previously studied Biomedical Science and worked in medical labs for a few years, Phil’s love for the outdoors eventually saw him look towards another field of science that would get him outside more often.

 ‘Environmental Science was the obvious choice’ He says.
 ‘I’m keen to do what I can to help conserve our amazing natural resources in this changing world.
 I’m a keen kayaker so I have spent a lot of time playing in our rivers.
 Studying with the Waterways Centre for Freshwater Management has allowed me to work in an environment that I am passionate about.’

 Phil’s Environmental Science honours research looked at the presence of microplastics in New Zealand coastal regions, and their effect on the immediate environment.
 This work was featured in the NZ Journal of Marine and Freshwater Research, Stuff and The Listener.

 ‘I’m really interested in scientific communication; breaking down complex ideas and research to communicate to the public in a way that stimulates positive environmental outcomes,’ he says.

 Now doing a PhD, Phil’s focus is Water Resource Management, with research on New Zealand’s freshwater rivers and lakes sustained by glaciers.
 His thesis examines how glacier-fed rivers may respond to increasing pressures from pollution and climate change.